polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 Polkadot features a chain that serves as the central component of the system.
 This chain is depicted as a ring, encircled by several parachains that are connected to it.

-According to Polkadot's design, any chain that can compile to WebAssembly (Wasm) and complies with the  chain's API can integrate into the Polkadot network as a parachain.
+According to Polkadot's design, any blockchain that can compile to WebAssembly (Wasm) and adheres to the Parachains Protocol become a parachain on the Polkadot network.

 Here’s a high-level overview of the Polkadot protocol architecture